partha-pkp/partha-pkp/README.md

 Here are some ideas to get you started:
 -->

-### I'm on a journey to explore the world of data science
+## I'm on a journey to explore the world of data science...

-- I love how data science allows me to dig deep into data and reveal valuable insights.
-- I'm particularly excited about the magic of machine learning, where computers can learn from data to improve predictions and decision-making.
-- I'm eager to dive into the world of data science and machine learning research, where I can contribute to new discoveries and innovations.
+🤵 Pursuing master's in data science at the University of Arizona ⏱️

+💻 Passionate about implementing machine learning techniques to uncover insights from data 👨‍🔬

+🐍 Python and R are my weapons for the data science battlefield 🥊

+😃 I love to play around with cool data visualization stuff too! 🎨